damianhakert/damianhakert.github.io/source/_posts/2015-07-07-how-we-use-gitlab-to-build-gitlab.md

 Some months ago I went to an event in Facebook Headquarters and it called my attention that they use Facebook for everything, including registering guests and getting feedback.
 Most companies have certain technical departments that will work on making everything more “user friendly” or less technical for the rest of the company.
 In GitLab, we all try to learn how to use our platform and do everything that’s technical ourselves.
-That allows us to test our product and have more confidence on it.
+That allows us to test our product and have more confidence in it.

 <!--more-->